holman/spark/README.md

 to your `$PATH`.
 It's helpful if you have a super-neat collection of dotfiles, [like mine][dotfiles].

+If you're on OS X, spark is also on [Homebrew][brew]:

+    brew install spark

 ## usage

 Just run `spark` and pass it a list of numbers (comma-delimited, spaces,